 Now you are ready to make the necessary changes to create a user-friendly site for mobile-first indexing.
-If all of this is overwhelming, and you’re feeling unprepared to tackle mobile-first indexing on your own, get help from a professional team.
+If all of this is overwhelming, and you’re feeling unprepared to tackle mobile-first indexing on your own, get help from a Professional SEO Team.

 There’s no question that mobile devices have changed the way we deliver information.
 Now that Google has rolled out mobile-first indexing for all sites, it is time to make sure you have a website for the devices people are using most.
 So, evaluate your site and implement the necessary changes to make it user-friendly.
 Mobile-first indexing is just an additional way that Google is addressing the needs of its, and by extension, your audience.